The Complete Guide to Bitcoin Fees

 Method #2: Replace by Fee (RBF)

-Replace By Fee (RBF) is a feature that allows a wallet to rebroadcast a transaction with a higher fee.
-Bear in mind that only few wallets support RBF, and in certain wallets RBF is an opt-in feature.
+Replace-by-fee (RBF) is a feature that allows a wallet to rebroadcast a transaction with a higher fee.
+Bear in mind that only a few wallets support RBF, and in certain wallets, RBF is an opt-in feature.

 If your wallet does support RBF, it can save you a lot of fee-related headaches, and there’s really no downside to using it.

-There are different tx accelerators which are operated by mining pools.
+There are different TX accelerators that are operated by mining pools.
 They’ll add your transaction to the next block they mine if they have the capacity to do so.

-Some are free, while others are free below certain size limits, some pools charge upfront, while some pools will request tips.
+Some are free, while others are free below certain size limits.
+Some pools charge upfront, while some pools request tips.

-- ViaBTC’s accelerator is free, but it’s often unavailable, as it only accepts 100 unconfirmed transactions per hour.
-Therefore, in order for it to be accepted, you will likely have to repeatedly resubmit your tx id at the top of every hour.
-ViaBTC also offers a paid option, but they only accept Bitcoin Cash.
+- Founded in 2016, ViaBTC’s accelerator is free, but it’s often unavailable, as it only accepts 100 free transactions per hour.
+Therefore, in order for it to be accepted, you will likely have to repeatedly resubmit your TX ID at the top of every hour.
+ViaBTC also offers a paid option, but they only accept BTC, LTC, and Bitcoin Cash.

 Double-spending (last resort only)